Environment

 Large

-Markets Changes to markets and trends Increased opportunities to create innovations that contribute to solving social issues, such as carbon neutrality compliance, and participation in new businesses and wider domains Medium
+Markets Changes to markets and trends Increased opportunities to create innovations that contribute to solving social issues, such as carbon neutrality compliance, and participation in new businesses and wider domains Medium to long-term Medium

-Resilience Promotion of energy-saving measures Promotion of activities to reduce the company's internal environmental impact, increased use of environmentally friendly products such as fixtures, and improved environmental awareness among employees, resulting in an improved corporate reputation and a positive reputation regarding attracting assets Short
+Resilience Promotion of energy-saving measures Promotion of activities to reduce the company's internal environmental impact, increased use of environmentally friendly products such as fixtures, and improved environmental awareness among employees, resulting in an improved corporate reputation and a positive reputation regarding attracting assets Medium

 -term